Common Sink Problems & Solutions

 For business or homeowners that have the tools, time, and aptitude solving simple sink plumbing problems is possible.
 Follow these steps to effectively clean out sink traps and clear the kitchen sink of plumbing problems.

-Unblocking Kitchen Sink Traps
+Unblocking Kitchen P-Traps

-The traps are among the most common locations for plumbing issues with kitchen sinks.
+The P-traps are among the most common locations for plumbing issues with bathroom or kitchen sinks.
 Using a snake tool designed for clearing clogs is the easier method for unblocking traps.
 Although, this requires the sink to be dismantled first to ensure the blockage is fully removed.
 The following tools will be needed: a bucket, a bowl, replacement washers, old toothbrush.
 The guide below should be followed to unblock your kitchen sink:

 - Undo kitchen sink trap.